About the creation of a new La Bayadère

 Historical research

 Dr. Priya Srinivasan, dance historian and choreographer, says, “But Petipa was also inspired by a group of Indian dancers who toured Europe between 1838 and 1839.
-Our new version of La Bayadère now aims to pay a fitting tribute to this remarkable source of inspiration, for which we’re working with Indian artists from hereditary backgrounds.”
+Our new version of La Bayadère now aims to pay a fitting tribute to this remarkable source of inspiration, and to acknowledge the complex and unequal history behind the work.
+As part of this, we’re working with Indian artists from various backgrounds – taking steps towards a decolonial approach and contributing to a more equitable future for the ballet world.”

 Kalpana Raghuraman, Creative Associate with Dutch National Ballet, says, “We’re able to take this different approach partly thanks to Priya’s historical and archaeological research, and also through my cultural and artistic input as a Dutch-Indian choreographer.
 We think it’s extremely progressive that Dutch National Ballet is adopting this approach.”